heseltime/SWK5-W-WolframNETLink/README.md

 e.Dispose();
 ```

-This leads to a possibility of writing to the MathLink later.
+This leads to a possibility of later writing to the MathLink - as the central communication element, implementing `IKernelLink` and produced by `MathLinkFactory`, providing the methods `WaitAndDiscardAnswer`, `Evaluate`, `WaitForAnswer` and importantly `GetExpr`.

 > [!TIP]
 > Many of the IKernelLink methods take either a string or an Expr.
 If it is not convenient to build a string of Mathematica input, you can use an Expr.
 There are two ways to build an Expr: you can use a constructor, or you can create a loopback link as a scratchpad, build the expression on this link with a series of Put calls, then read the expression off the loopback link using GetExpr.
 Here is an example that creates an Expr that represents 2+2 and computes it in Mathematica using these two techniques: